ansorre/Cedilla/README.md

     System.out.println(res);
     // sometimes 'He loves me! 😍', sometimes 'He loves me not! 😭'

-Cedilla can be used for whatever kind of files you want, probably even for binary files (not tested).
+Cedilla can be used for whatever kind of file you want, probably even for binary files (not tested).